Mom's Dinner

 Pro Tip: Starting your potatoes in cool water and then letting it come to a simmer ensures that they cook evenly all the way through.

-Drain the water off and let them cool for about 10 mintues or until they are cool enough to handle.
+1. Drain the water off and let the potatoes cool for about 10 minutes or until they are cool enough to handle.

-For the eggs you can hard boil them using the 5-5-5 Instant Pot Egg Method, or hard boil them on the stove top.
+1. For the eggs you can hard boil them using the 5-5-5 Instant Pot Egg Method, or hard boil them on the stove top:

 potato salad ingredients in a bowl before the dressing is put on